pathpy/pathpyG/docs/contributing.md

 black . # (1)!
 ```

-1. Watch out!
-This command will format all files in the current directory.
+1. This command will format all files in the current directory.
 You can also run `black` on a single file or a subdirectory by specifying the path accordingly.
-2.

 We further use `isort` for sorting imports.
 You can run it locally with the following command:
 ```bash
 isort .